libsidplayfp/VICE-testprogs/testbench/readme-chameleon.txt

 Quirks:
 -------

-- the REU tests must be run seperately right now (with enabled 512kb REU):

-$ ./testbench.sh chameleon REU/

-- same for the "rr+reu" test

 - right now tests for all hardware/chip variations are always run, resulting in in a bunch of "failing" tests